nahidxr/YSD_B02_DevOps_Library_Management_System/README.md

 - Use username 'admin' and password 'admin' to login to the dashboard.

-# Deploy Java MySQL app in AWS cloud with CI/CD Pipeline
+# AWS Server Provision and deployment using CI/CD Pipeline

 A complete CI/CD project with Jenkins pipeline to build and deploy a GitLab repository in AWS cloud.